WORLD TAVERN POKER

 Before the normal chip up on first break, the TD must show and announce their chip total to their table.
 The TD will then chip up all poker customers, including themselves.
 Before the next hand is played after break ends, the TD must again show and announce their chip total to their table.
 This informs and displays to customers that TD’s are chipping themselves up properly in a transparent way.

 These rules for TD are in place to both protect the integrity of our game, and to make it more transparent to poker customers.
 TD’s can be falsely accused for adding more chips than needed at chip up, or inflating numbers at their games.
 We want our TD’s to be able to show they are doing it right, and our players can help by being attentive, but allowing them to do their job.
 Players and TD’s helping each other is what continues to make World Tavern Poker the #1 Bar Poker League in America!

 We highly recommend that TD's adhere to these timeframes in order to give players the most time to play while getting games started and ended on time.

-To maximize the player experience and the host venue's opportunity to increase sales, blind times should be lowered as the game progresses.
-This means if you start blinds at 15 minutes, you should decrease the blind times as the game nears completion.
+To maximize the player experience and the host venue's opportunity to increase sales, blind times can be lowered as the game progresses.
+This means if you start blinds at 15 minutes, you can decrease the blind times as the game nears completion.

 If you're a World Tavern Tournament Director or a venue looking to bring in a few more customers for your Poker Night, check out these great 'extras' that can make your Poker Promotion even more effective!